Ji4n1ng/OpenInTerminal/.github/ISSUE_TEMPLATE/feature_request_issue_template.md

 ---
-title: 'Feature Request'
+title: 'Feature request'
-name: 'Feature Request'
+name: 'Feature request'
 labels: enhancement
 about: 'Request a new feature'
 ---